DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks: Introduction

-In this work, we propose a novel dynamic white box algorithm that overcomes these problems.
-Our solution does not necessitate the clustering of activation maps because there is no guarantee that the clustering of the updated model will be identical to that of the initial model when we fine-tune it.
-In particular, we propose to use a neural network to map the activation maps to the watermark space rather than a static projection matrix.
-Doing so significantly expands the ability to embed a watermark.
-Our neural network for projection is trained while embedding the watermark.
-Another originality of our proposal is to insert a watermark $"b"$ into the activation maps of a given layer $"l"$, using a trigger set constituted of sample images issued from a latent space defined by its mean and standard deviation.
-Such a strategy better preserves the model accuracy, avoiding possible misclassification of real images as for Deepsigns.
-The embedding of $b$ relies on a generative adversarial-based strategy.
-The initial portion of the model up to layer $"l"$ serves as a generative adversarial network (GAN) generator \cite{goodfellow2014generative}.
-To map its activation maps to encode $"b"$ in the watermark space, we train a projection neural network (like a GAN discriminator) concurrently with the generator model for this mapping in such a way it maps the latent space activation maps of the watermarked model to the desired watermark $"b"$ and those of the nonwatermarked model to random watermarks.
-To detect the watermark, it is thus sufficient to generate samples of the latent space as model input and to verify that the projection neural network reconstructs the watermark from the corresponding activation maps.
-By doing so, we largely increase watermark capacity while better preserving the accuracy of the model and ensuring that the distribution of the watermarked and nonwatermarked activation maps is the same.
-In some cases, model accuracy is improved due to the fact that our watermarking proposal is treated as a regularization term.
-We are also independent of the selection of a set of real images as the trigger set.
-Moreover, and as we will see, our proposal is resistant to all the attacks listed above (PA, FTA, OA, WKA and PIA), outperforming the white-box dynamic watermarking scheme DeepSigns in terms of watermark robustness and accuracy of the watermarked model.
+To embed a watermark $b$ in a target model, DICTION first considers the initial portion of the target model up to layer $"l"$ as a generative adversarial network (GAN) generator \cite{goodfellow2014generative} and then trains a projection neural network (like a GAN discriminator) concurrently with the generator model in such a way they map the trigger set activation maps of the watermarked model to the desired watermark $"b"$ and those of the non-watermarked model (i.e. the original one) to random watermarks.
+To detect the watermark, it is thus sufficient to take the trigger set samples as model input and to verify that the projection neural network reconstructs the watermark from the corresponding activation maps.
+Using a neural network for activation-maps-watermarking space mapping significantly expands the ability to embed a watermark while also increasing the watermark capacity.
+Additionally, our neural network for projection can be trained while embedding the watermark into a pre-trained model or not.
+DeepSigns only fine-tune the target model.
+Another originality of our proposal is that it makes use of a trigger set made up of samples issued from a latent space defined by its mean and standard deviation and that it can insert a watermark into the activation maps of a given layer or a combination of multiple layers.
+More clearly, the concatenation of these activation maps will be in the form of a tensor, where each channel is represented by an output from a hidden layer of the model.
+In such a strategy, the watermark will be propagated to all layers of the model and better preserve the model accuracy, avoiding possible misclassification of real images as for DeepSigns.
+It also simplifies the detection as one just has to generate samples of the latent space to constitute the trigger set.
+DICTION is thus independent of the selection of a set of real samples, e.g. images, as a trigger set.
+Moreover, very few parameters have to be stored (the mean and the standard deviation).
+In some cases, model accuracy is improved because our watermarking proposal is considered a regularization term.
+As we will see, our proposal is very resistant to all the attacks listed previously (PA, FTA, OA, WKA, and PIA).
+Outperforms the DeepSigns white-box dynamic watermarking scheme in terms of the robustness of the watermark and the precision of the watermarked model.